isomerpages/mlaw-acd/news/sector-developments/_posts/2025-06-09-post-Reports of Government Official Impersonation Scam (GOIS).md

 the police have received several reports of Government Official Impersonation Scam (GOIS) featuring the impersonation of banks and government officials.
-The victim is convinced to hand his/her cash, jewellery, and/or bank cards to an agent of a supposed “Police Officers” for investigation purposes.
+The victim is convinced to hand his/her cash, jewellery, and/or bank cards to an agent of a supposed “Police Officer” for investigation purposes.
 In some instances, the victim is instructed to purchase gold bars before parting them to an agent of the scammer.</p>
 <p>To help protect your customers, we encourage you to consider displaying
 the<em> </em>infographic below at any appropriate location in your shopfront.
-Additionally, please remain vigilant for suspicious transactions, such as:</p>
+Additionally, please remain vigilant of suspicious transactions, such as:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Elderly customers making unusually large gold purchases</p>